 When reversed type gets printed, the ink has a tendency to spread into the type.

 - The text should be large enough.
-Most offset printers recommend that reversed type is at least 10 point (or even 12 point for newspapers).
-Some printing processes (e.g. short run digital prints) may support smaller font sizes such as 8 point.
+Most offset printers recommend that reversed type is at least 10 points (or even 12 points for newspapers).
+Some printing processes (e.g. short-run digital prints) may support smaller font sizes such as 8 points.

 - If you use a serif font, some of the sharp edges of the serifs may disappear.
-Some serif fonts have thin horizontal strokes which may clog up.
-In general sans serif fonts are more suitable for reversed type.
+Some serif fonts have thin horizontal strokes that may clog up.
+In general, sans serif fonts are more suitable for reversed type.

 - If the typeface you want to use is available in different weights, choosing a bold or black variant is a good idea.
 With thicker stems and strokes, the spreading of ink has less effect on the legibility of the text.
-As a general rule, make sure that the thinnest lines have a minimum thickness of 0.5 point or 0.15 millimeter.
+As a general rule, make sure that the thinnest lines have a minimum thickness of 0.5 points or 0.15 millimeters.

 When the background gets printed in more than one color, trapping can become an issue.
 Trapping is a technique that is used to minimize the effects of printing colors that are not printed in perfect registration.
 Imagine you use rich black for reversed type but no trapping is applied and the cyan color is printed slightly out of register.
 The end result could look like this.

 Usually the prepress team of a printer or service bureau will trap the job to avoid the above issue.
 Sometimes, however, they cannot do this so easily, for instance when you create reversed type in Photoshop by putting outlined white text on top of a photograph.
 It is better not to reverse text inside bitmap images.
 Designers need to be aware that reversed type can be more difficult to print.
 In case of doubt contact the printer for advice.